salimandre/metaheuristics/README.md

 * Simplex method
 * Genetic Annealing (GA)

-These algorithms have been used on toy examples.
-Some have been tried in the context of Google Challenge.
+These algorithms have been tested on toy examples.

+Although some have been tried in the context of Google Challenge.
 More details on this competition below.

 ## Brute Force Algorithm on LP with hypercube constraint